Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Oral cancer (mouth cancer) is a broad term for cancer that affects the inside of your mouth.

 Left untreated, oral cancer can spread throughout your mouth and throat to other areas of your head and neck.
-Approximately 63% of people with oral cavity cancer are alive five years after diagnosis.
+A 2019 study found that approximately 63% of people with oral cancer are alive five years after diagnosis.

 This comprehensive guide addresses the importance of oral cancer screening, its advantages, and its procedure.
 It offers valuable insights and practical guidance, answering all your questions and equipping you with the knowledge to prioritize your oral health.